starzplayarabia/jquery.wakeup-plugin/README.md

 jquery.wakeup-plugin
 ====================

-A JQuery plugin that will help detecting waking up from sleep and/or hibernation and executing assigned functions.
+An AMD wrapper of the JQuery plugin that will help detecting waking up from sleep and/or hibernation and executing assigned functions.
+This will allow us using this with RequireJS

 Based on code provided by Andrew Mu: http://stackoverflow.com/questions/4079115